-Regular readers of our blog will know that we are very proud that our own artificial grass made in Britain.
+Regular readers of our will know that we are very proud that our own artificial grass is made in Britain.
 Our factory is a constant hive of activity producing grass carpet for both leisure and sports use.
 In fact we expect to produce half a million square metres of artificial grass this year alone.
 Enough we calculate to cover an area more than 50 times the size of Wembley!

 Not only do we manufacture what we sell but our grass carpet is made in Britain – an extra source of pride for us.
 Located in Maryport, Cumbria our factory is traditionally British, with the majority of the staff being local people.